Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

                         FPM configuration and falls back to the common locations of the distributions.
 Example: `--server-
                         log=systemd:php-fpm.service`.
+  --slow-requests-critical SLOW_REQUESTS_CRITICAL
+                        Number of slow requests within `--lookback` that returns CRITICAL.
+0 turns the threshold off.
+Example:
+                        `--slow-requests-critical=100`.
+Default: 200
+  --slow-requests-warning SLOW_REQUESTS_WARNING
+                        Number of slow requests within `--lookback` that returns WARNING.
+0 turns the threshold off.
+Example:
+                        `--slow-requests-warning=5`.
+Default: 20
+  --spawn-pressure-critical SPAWN_PRESSURE_CRITICAL
+                        Number of spawn pressure warnings within `--lookback` that returns CRITICAL.
+0 turns the threshold off.
+                        Example: `--spawn-pressure-critical=50`.
+Default: 100
+  --spawn-pressure-warning SPAWN_PRESSURE_WARNING
+                        Number of spawn pressure warnings within `--lookback` that returns WARNING.
+A pool logs one of these per second while it is spawning in bursts, so this counts how many arrived rather than that any did.
+0 turns the threshold off.
+Example: `--spawn-pressure-warning=30`.
+                        Default: 10
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds)
+Default: 8 (seconds) --warning-level {ALERT,ERROR,WARNING,none}
+                        Least severe PHP-FPM log level that returns WARNING.
+                        Each level includes everything more severe than itself, and a level that `--critical-level` already covers returns CRITICAL instead.
+Case-sensitive.
+                        `none` lets no level return WARNING, which leaves the events this check names as the only way to reach it.
+                        Example: `--warning-level=none`.
+Default: WARNING

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/php-fpm-logfile/